 '''

-x.on("dom:click button", function() { // note that you can replace "button" by any CSS selector

-console.log("the button was clicked");
+x.on("dom:click button", function(e) { // note that you can replace "button" by any CSS selector console.log("the button was clicked");

 });

 '''

 Doing so uses event bubbling.
 In this example the hypothetic button could be created after the call to on () without problems.
 It can also be great for performances in multiple cases.
+Also note that, in the above example, you can get the button element using e.bindedTarget.